-- To begin the 15-day objection period, it is acceptable practice to send an electronic version of the completed combined FONSI/NOI-RROF Notice to the Department.
-However, prior to the Department issuing Notice of Release of Funds/Environmental Clearance, the original form must be provided to the Department.
-The Responsible Entity's ERR must retain a copy of the combined FONSI/NOI-RROF Notice. - 2.
+- 1. To begin the 15-day objection period, it is acceptable practice to send a copy of the completed RROF/Certification to the Department.
+However, prior to the Department issuing Notice of Release of Funds/Environmental Clearance, the RROF/Certification form must be provided to the Department in a timely manner consistent with the Timing Summary Worksheet. - 2.
 While it is not recommended, if publishing the FONSI Notice and NOI-RROF separately (not combined), then two separate 15-day public comment periods must be provided when publishing and two separate 18-day public comment periods must be provided when posting.
 These notices could not run concurrently.
-No earlier than the day after the public comment period has ended, the subrecipient completes the RROF/Certification Form and sends it to DED, along with the appropriate documentation.
+No earlier than the day after the public comment period has ended, the subrecipient completes the RROF/Certification Form and sends a copy to DED, along with the appropriate documentation.
 Appropriate documentation includes: - An affidavit of publication (or posting), and - A copy of the publication notice.